plasne/openid-connect/implementation.md

 -   CLIENT_SECRET - This is the client secret (step 3 from the Azure AD Application section above) for the CLIENT_ID.
 If you set this setting, you never need to set KEYVAULT_CLIENT_SECRET_URL.

+### Recommended

+Generally, you should supply these settings.
+These are shown in the format that they would be used by Azure App Configuration, but you can always supply these via simple environment variable (ex.
+SERVER_HOST_URL).

+-   app:common:env:SERVER_HOST_URL - This allows you to specify the fully qualified URL of the authentication service (ex. https://auth.plasne.com).
+Using this setting in conjunction with CLIENT_HOST_URL and WEB_HOST_URL will be able to set many of the default values.
+When unspecified and USE_INSECURE_DEFAULTS is true, this will default to http://localhost:5100.

+-   app:common:env:CLIENT_HOST_URL - This allows you to specify the fully qualified URL of the authentication service (ex. https://api.plasne.com).
+Using this setting in conjunction with SERVER_HOST_URL and WEB_HOST_URL will be able to set many of the default values.
+When unspecified and USE_INSECURE_DEFAULTS is true, this will default to http://localhost:5200.

+-   app:common:env:WEB_HOST_URL - This allows you to specify the fully qualified URL of the static web assets (ex. https://web.plasne.com).
+Using this setting in conjunction with SERVER_HOST_URL and CLIENT_HOST_URL will be able to set many of the default values.
+When unspecified and USE_INSECURE_DEFAULTS is true, this will default to http://localhost:5000.

+-   app:auth:env:CLIENT_ID - This is the Client ID of the application that will be used to authenticate the user (step 5 from the Azure AD Application section above).
+You must have a CLIENT_ID, but it could have already been set by using AUTH_TYPE=app, and if that is the case, it does not need to be in the App Configuration settings.

+-   app:auth:env:TENANT_ID - This is the tenant ID of the Azure AD directory that contains the CLIENT_ID.
+You must have a CLIENT_ID, but it could have already been set by using AUTH_TYPE=app, and if that is the case, it does not need to be in the App Configuration settings.

+-   app:auth:env:KEYVAULT_PRIVATE_KEY_URL - This is the URL of the PFX file stored in step 4 of the Azure Key Vault section above.

+-   app:auth:env:KEYVAULT_PRIVATE_KEY_PASSWORD_URL - This is the URL of the PFX file password stored in step 5 of the Azure Key Vault section above.

+-   app:auth:env:KEYVAULT_PUBLIC_CERT_PREFIX_URL - This is the URL prefix for the public certificate stored in step 6 of the Azure Key Vault section above.
+You can have up to 4 public certificates available for verification, they are indexed 0, 1, 2, and 3.
+The URL you will use here is everything up to the index. (ex. "https://pelasne-keyvault.vault.azure.net/secrets/PUBLIC-CERT-")

-### Required
+### Optional

+Generally these settings do not need to be modified, but there are many configuration options available to use.
+These are shown in the format that they would be used by Azure App Configuration, but you can always supply these via simple environment variable (ex.
+DEFAULT_HOST_URL).

+-   app:common:env:DEFAULT_HOST_URL - This allows you to specify the fully qualified URL that will act as the default for SERVER_HOST_URL, CLIENT_HOST_URL, and WEB_HOST_URL.
+There is generally no need to set this unless you are using the same domain for all three.

--   app:common:env:ISSUER - This denotes the identity of the service that is issuing the session_token.
+-   app:common:env:ISSUER (default: WEB_HOST_URL) - This denotes the identity of the service that is issuing the session_token.
 You can put anything here, but I tend to use the URI of the centralized auth service.

--   app:common:env:AUDIENCE - This denotes the identity of the service that the session_token was generated for.
+-   app:common:env:AUDIENCE (default: SERVER_HOST_URL) - This denotes the identity of the service that the session_token was generated for.
 You can put anything here, but I tend to use the URI of the application or a base URL if this is supporting more than one application.

--   app:common:env:BASE_DOMAIN - This should be the common domain shared by the WFE, API, and auth services.
+-   app:common:env:BASE_DOMAIN (default: derived from SERVER_HOST_URL, CLIENT_HOST_URL, and WEB_HOST_URL) - This should be the common domain shared by the WFE, API, and auth services.
 It will used when the cookies are created to ensure they can be shared by all services.
 In my example, wfe.plasne.com, api.plasne.com, and auth.plasne.com share "plasne.com" as the BASE_DOMAIN.
+This can be automatically calculated when SERVER_HOST_URL, CLIENT_HOST_URL, and WEB_HOST_URL or DEFAULT_HOST_URL is supplied.

--   app:auth:env:AUTHORITY - This is the Microsoft endpoint that will act as the authentication authority.
+-   app:auth:env:AUTHORITY (default: derived from TENANT_ID) - This is the Microsoft endpoint that will act as the authentication authority.
 It should be https://login.microsoftonline.com/your_tenant_id (no trailing slash).
 You can get them from "Endpoints" in the "Overview" tab of your Azure AD application.

--   app:auth:env:REDIRECT_URI - This is the URL that the Microsoft login process will deliver the id_token and code to.
+-   app:auth:env:REDIRECT_URI (default: derived from CLIENT_HOST_URL) - This is the URL that the Microsoft login process will deliver the id_token and code to.
 This must match the Redirect URI specified when creating the Azure AD application.

--   app:auth:env:CLIENT_ID - This is the Client ID of the application that will be used to authenticate the user (step 5 from the Azure AD Application section above).
-You must have a CLIENT_ID, but it could have already been set by using AUTH_TYPE=app, and if that is the case, it does not need to be in the App Configuration settings.
+-   app:common:env:ALLOWED_ORIGINS (default: WEB_HOST_URL) - This should be a comma-delimited list of URLs that are allowed by CORS policy to access the auth services.

+-   app:auth:env:APPLICATION_ID - You can optionally include a comma-delimited list of application IDs.
+If you do, the session_token will contain the roles from those applications.
+Each will be projected as a claim named as the APPLICATION_ID-roles.
+For this to work, the application specified by CLIENT_ID must have Directory.Read.All as a Microsoft Graph Application Permission (not Delegated) - this right requires administrative consent.

--   app:auth:env:DEFAULT_REDIRECT_URL - When an authentication request is started, the client can pass a "redirecturi" querystring parameter to the auth/authorize endpoint.
+-   app:auth:env:DEFAULT_REDIRECT_URL (default: WEB_HOST_URL) - When an authentication request is started, the client can pass a "redirecturi" querystring parameter to the auth/authorize endpoint.
 If it does not, the DEFAULT_REDIRECT_URL is used.
 When the authentication flow is done, this the URL that the auth/token endpoint will redirect the user back to.

--   app:auth:env:ALLOWED_ORIGINS - This should be a comma-delimited list of URLs that are allowed by CORS policy to access the auth services.
-You could use app:common:env:ALLOWED_ORIGINS if the origins were the same for the API.

--   app:auth:env:KEYVAULT_PRIVATE_KEY_URL - This is the URL of the PFX file stored in step 4 of the Azure Key Vault section above.

--   app:auth:env:PRIVATE_KEY - Rather than store the base64-encoded PFX file in the Key Vault, it is possible to specify PRIVATE_KEY as an environment variable instead.
-Generally, you should store this in the Key Vault.

--   app:auth:env:KEYVAULT_PRIVATE_KEY_PASSWORD_URL - This is the URL of the PFX file password stored in step 5 of the Azure Key Vault section above.

--   app:auth:env:PRIVATE_KEY_PASSWORD - Rather than store the PFX password in the Key Vault, it is possible to specify PRIVATE_KEY_PASSWORD as an environment variable instead.
-Generally, you should store this in the Key Vault.

--   app:auth:env:KEYVAULT_PUBLIC_CERT_PREFIX_URL - This is the URL prefix for the public certificate stored in step 6 of the Azure Key Vault section above.
-You can have up to 4 public certificates available for verification, they are indexed 0, 1, 2, and 3.
-The URL you will use here is everything up to the index. (ex. "https://pelasne-keyvault.vault.azure.net/secrets/PUBLIC-CERT-")

--   app:auth:env:PUBLIC_CERT_index (0, 1, 2, 3) - Rather than store the public certificates in the Key Vault, it is possible to specify PUBLIC_CERT_0, PUBLIC_CERT_1, PUBLIC_CERT_2, and/or PUBLIC_CERT_3 as environment variables instead.
-Generally, you should store these in the Key Vault.

--   app:auth:env:PUBLIC_KEYS_URL - This is the URL of the auth/keys endpoint.
-The auth service presents an auth/.well-known/openid-configuration that contains this endpoint so that the API can validate the JWT signature using the public keys.

--   app:api:env:ALLOWED_ORIGINS - This should be a comma-delimited list of URLs that are allowed by CORS policy to access the API services.
-You could use app:common:env:ALLOWED_ORIGINS if the origins were the same for the auth service.

--   app:api:env:WELL_KNOWN_CONFIG_URL - This is the URL of the auth/.well-known/openid-configuration endpoint.

-### Optional

--   app:common:env:REQUIRE_SECURE_FOR_COOKIES (default: true) - This determines whether cookies are marked "secure", meaning they will only be sent to HTTPS endpoints.
-If you are running the API and/or auth service locally without SSL, you need to set this to "false".
+-   app:common:env:REQUIRE_SECURE_FOR_COOKIES (default: derived from SERVER_HOST_URL, CLIENT_HOST_URL, and WEB_HOST_URL) - This determines whether cookies are marked "secure", meaning they will only be sent to HTTPS endpoints.
+If your URLs are all HTTPS when this defaults to "true", otherwise "false".

 -   app:auth:env:JWT_DURATION (default: 240) - The number of minutes after an session_token is issued before it expires.
 This defaults to 4 hours (240 minutes).